-Appendix A: 2019 - 2020 CALENDAR OF KEY EVENTS
+Appendix A: 2023 - 2024 CALENDAR OF KEY EVENTS

 The following calendar of key events with critical completion dates is prepared for each major work area.
 This calendar identifies all key events for appraisal, clerical, customer service, and information systems.
-A separate calendar is prepared for tax years 2019 and 2020.
+A separate calendar is prepared for tax years 2023 and 2024.

-YEAR: 2018 APPRAISAL RELATED ACTIVITY OR EVENT
+YEAR: 2022 APPRAISAL RELATED ACTIVITY OR EVENT

-July 2018
+July

-- Formal ARB Hearings scheduled for property appraised by Pritchard and Abbott. - Appraisal Review Board approves Appraisal Records on or before July 20th. - Chief Appraiser Certifies Appraisal Roll To Taxing Units on or before July 25th. - Independence Day MCAD Closed.
+Formal ARB Hearings scheduled for property appraised by Pritchard and Abbott.

+- ARB approves Appraisal Records by July 20th or as soon as permittable. - Independence Day MCAD Closed. - Appraisal Review Board (ARB) completes formal hearings on 95% of appeals. - Chief Appraiser Certifies Appraisal Roll or provides Certified Estimate of Value to the Taxing Units on or before July 25th.

-August 2018
+August 2022

-- Begin 2019 Appraisal Field Work for Residential & Commercial New Construction Discovery. - Begin Cost, Sale & Income Data Collection for 2019 Model Specification. - Obtain new appraisal staff as needed resulting from attrition and turnover. - Staff Training as needed for field data collection. - Pritchard & Abbott's Valuation Data is integrated into District's CAMA System. - Begin Field Inspection of Residential and Commercial - Properties within the jurisdictional boundaries of the district. - Begin 2019 Residential and Commercial Property Valuation. - Begin 2019 Sales Validation and Analysis.
+- Sent Truth-in-Taxation Postcard to taxpayers by Aug 7th, or as soon as practicable. - Begin 2023 Appraisal Field Work for Residential & Commercial New Construction Discovery. - Begin Cost, Sale & Income Data Collection for 2023 Model Specification. - Obtain new appraisal staff as needed resulting from attrition and turnover. - Staff Training as needed for field data collection. - Pritchard & Abbott's Valuation Data is downloaded into District's CAMA System. - Begin Field Inspection of Residential and Commercial - Properties within the jurisdictional boundaries of the district. - Begin 2023 Residential and Commercial Property Valuation. - Begin 2023 Sales Validation and Analysis. - Public Meeting on the 2023 Budget. - Approval of the 2023 Budget. - Approval of the 2023-2024 Reappraisal Plan.

-September 2018
+September

-- September Sept.
-1 Statutory Appraisal Date for Certain Inventory Properties (Sec 23.12). - Begin Business Personal property Discovery and Verification (Drive-out). - Begin Review of 2019 Business Personal Property Valuation Models. - Labor Day District Closed. - Finalize 2018 Appraisal Review Board Hearings. - Begin Work on New Subdivisions. - Sept 15 Statutory Deadline for Approval of the 2019 Budget. - Sept 15 Statutory Deadline for Approval of the 2019-2020 Reappraisal Plan.
+- Sept.
+1 Statutory Appraisal Date for Certain Inventory Properties (Sec 23.12). - 2022 - Begin Business Personal property Discovery and Verification (Drive-out). - Begin Review of 2023 Business Personal Property Valuation Models. - Labor Day District Closed. - Finalize 2022 Appraisal Review Board Hearings. - Begin Work on New Subdivisions.